PranavSriram18/genai_foundations/docs/series/moe.md

 <span class="idea">without any redistributive mechanism</span> (discrete routing creating a "rich
 get richer" phenomenon).

-Of course, this thought experiment is a significant simplication and not an exact representation of the actual dynamics of MoE optimization, but it serves to illustrate the central tension between gradient-based optimization and the discrete structure imposed by sparsity.
+Of course, this thought experiment is a significant simplification and not an exact representation of the actual dynamics of MoE optimization, but it serves to illustrate the central tension between gradient-based optimization and the discrete structure imposed by sparsity.
 These issues make training MoEs tricky, necessitating careful
 <span class="term">auxiliary losses/regularizers</span> to ensure proper specialization and load balancing, plus monitoring during